shakacode/react_on_rails/README.md

 + **props:** Ruby Hash which contains the properties to pass to the react object, or a JSON string.
 If you pass a string, we'll escape it for you.
 + **options:**
   + **prerender:** enable server-side rendering of component.
 Set to false when debugging!
   + **router_redirect_callback:** Use this option if you want to provide a custom handler for redirects on server rendering.
 If you don't specify this, we'll simply change the rendered output to a script that sets window.location to the new route.
 Set this up exactly like a generator_function.
-Your function will will take one parameter, containing all the values that react-router gives on a redirect request, such as pathname, search, etc.
+Your function will take one parameter, containing all the values that react-router gives on a redirect request, such as pathname, search, etc.
   + **trace:** set to true to print additional debugging information in the browser.
 Defaults to true for development, off otherwise.
   + **replay_console:** Default is true.
 False will disable echoing server-rendering logs to the browser.
 While this can make troubleshooting server rendering difficult, so long as you have the default configuration of logging_on_server set to true, you'll still see the errors on the server.
   + **raise_on_prerender_error:** Default is false.
 True will throw an error on the server side rendering.
 Your controller will have to handle the error.